twolfson/twolfson.com/articles/utility-oriented-testing.md

 For those curious about how this works, Mocha has a `this` context which is shared by `before`, `after`, and `it`.

+I prefer this coding style due to its compactness, reusability, and extensibility.

-We can take this coding style further by supporting chaining (e.g. here is how I test things like CSRF):
+We can take this further by supporting chaining (e.g. here is how I test things like CSRF):

 ```js
 // Load in our dependencies